Resources for the College Process

 Roll over each region below to see the the colleges we have toured.

-Thank you so much Kera.
+Thank you so much!
 With your help, my daughter was able to define and articulate her strengths and project them confidently in her college interviews.

-At Greystone Educational Consulting, our goal is to help our clients get into a great college, as well as become happy, engaged college students and healthy, successful adults.
+At Greystone Educational Consulting, my goal is to help my clients get into a great college, as well as become happy, engaged college students and healthy, successful adults.
+I am a Professional Member of the Independent Educational Consultants Association and proudly serve on their outreach committee.